-- The reason(s) for the exclusion - The length of a fixed-term exclusion or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the exclusion to the governing board and how the pupil may be involved in this - > Where there is a legal requirement for the governing board to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend during school hours without a good reason.
+- > The reason(s) for the suspension or exclusion - The length of a fixed-term suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or exclusion to the governing board and how the pupil may be involved in this - > Where there is a legal requirement for the governing board to meet to consider the reinstatement of a pupil, and that parents have a right to attend a meeting, be represented at a meeting (at their own expense) and to bring a friend present in a public place during school hours without a good reason.
 Parents may be given a fixed penalty notice or prosecuted if they fail to do this.

-The headteacher will also notify parents by the end of the afternoon session on the day their child is excluded that for the first 5 school days of an exclusion, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not present in a public place
+The headteacher will also notify parents by the end of the afternoon session on the day their child is suspended or excluded that for the first 5 school days of an exclusion/suspension, or until the start date of any alternative provision where this is earlier, parents are legally required to ensure that their child is not